n1ckfg/nap-xtz-server/ARCHITECTURE.md

 - `mouse.js` - Mouse controller that projects mouse input into 3D space for drawing and palette interaction.
 - `palette.js` - Interactive color selection wheel.
 - `worldscale.js` - Implements two-handed pinch/zoom/rotate gestures to manipulate the 3D drawing canvas.
+- `attract.js` - An idle "attract mode" that automatically animates past drawings stroke by stroke when the drawing mode is inactive.

 **Drawing mode** is initialized via `startDrawingMode(container)` and torn down via `stopDrawingMode()`.
 When active, it takes over the screen to allow hand-tracked drawing via a webcam.
 When finished or exited, the app returns to **review mode** and the drawn strokes can be serialized, encoded to NAPLPS, and either broadcast to other clients or minted to the blockchain.